Levoxyl/RayTracer2.0/README.md

 # Intro
 This will be the more complex version of the raytracing project.
-It will support multiple types of 3D object formats.
-There is a GUI where a file is chosen from the File Explorer instead of fixing the code directly.
-Instead of .ppm the output will be converted to .png by using stb_image.
-The software is made in VSCode with c++ 20 .
+The software is made in VSCode with c++ 20.
+Development continues

 # Features
 - Real-time ray tracing engine